The-Wallfacer-Plan/CI6226/readme.md

   - must also 2 programs?
 NO
   - how to receive response?
 - generate dynamic search result with javascript (cannot use scala directly?)
+- get content of searchBox, process it, and pass it with GET